What does the slant mean?

 A northwesterly wind is called Mistral or Maestro, meaning 'master'.
 The head of the household for this particular grave was a stonemason.
 Could this have been his stonemason's mark?

-We know that at least two people are buried in the grave; a mother (d.
+We know that two people are buried in the grave; a mother (d.
 1875 aged 23), and her child (d.
 1876 aged 17 months).
 As a stonemason, the father would have been familiar with symbols in cemeteries; for example, the broken column, a style popular in England from about 1815, denoting the burial a child or young person whose life was cut short.

 Being an artisan, it's more than reasonable to suspect the cross design is related to the father's pain and loss.
 The sloping crossbeam could have been his way of honouring his family with a Christian burial, yet tainted with a measure of revolt or damaged faith.